Japanese spider crab: Description

 The Japanese spider crab has the greatest leg span of any known arthropod, reaching up to 3.7 m from claw to claw.
 The body may grow to 40 cm in carapace width and the whole crab can weigh up to 19 kg—second in mass only to the American lobster among all living arthropod species.
-The males have the longer chelipeds; females have much shorter chelipeds, which are shorter than the following pair of legs.
+The males have longer chelipeds; females have much shorter chelipeds, which are shorter than the following pair of legs.

 Apart from its large size, the Japanese spider crab differs from other crabs in a number of ways.
 The first pleopods of males are unusually twisted, and the larvae appear primitive.
 The crab is orange with white spots along the legs.
 It is reported to have a gentle disposition despite its ferocious appearance.
-The Japanese Spider Crab also has a unique molting behavior that occurs for about 100 minutes, in which the crab loses its mobility, starts molting its carapace rear, and ends with molting its walking legs.
+The Japanese spider crab also has a unique molting behavior that occurs for about 100 minutes, in which the crab loses its mobility, starts molting its carapace rear, and ends with molting its walking legs.